 If you have some of these symptoms, you can take an online Self-Test that can help you to determine, if you are a Highly Sensitive Person.
 I also encourage you to check out the HSP Links on this website for more information or by the book: The Highly Sensitive Person: How to Survive and Thrive When the World Overwhelms You

 What difference does it make if I am a Highly Sensitive Person (HSP)?

 Highly sensitive people were born with a more finely tuned central nervous system, which can process more subtle information and also tend to think and feel more deeply than the average person.
-About 15-20% of people have this characteristic, and just like other personality traits, this seems to be fairly constant throughout your life.
-In spite of the many benefits of being an HSP, like being more creative, conscientious, thoughtful and reliable, you may not like some of the other symptoms, like needing more downtime or feeling easily overwhelmed when too much is going on.
+About 20-30% of people have this characteristic, and just like other personality traits, this seems to be fairly constant throughout your life.
+In spite of the many benefits of being an HSP, like being more observant, responsive, thoughtful, creative and emphatic, you may not like some of the other symptoms, like needing more downtime or feeling easily overwhelmed when too much is going on.
 But high sensitivity is a package deal and part of who you are, so it can save a lot of heartache to know what is best to accept about yourself and not waste your life trying to fight it.
 Your sensitivity is a real gift, if you learn to use its advantages and cope well with its challenges.
 Knowing whether you are highly sensitive or not, also can make a real difference in your therapy, as we can focus on healing your hurts and creating a life that suits your temperament, instead of getting stuck with trying to change things about you that are innate parts of you.
 The difference can really mean knowing how to stop just surviving and start thriving!

 What kind of counselling suit best HSPs?